hugothomas/clojure_tictactoe_online/README.md

 ## Installation

-run the following commands :
+Run the following commands :

     $ lein deps

     $ lein ring server

+There are some database interactions but this is not finished